• Home

 The competition will end with six different finals played at Twickenham stadium.
 The top side in the northern championship will take on the top side in the southern championship with this going all the way down to sixth playing sixth.

 The competition will see each and every game provided with more jeopardy.
 Previously, tours of countries had seen nations leaving some of their best players at home, with little on the line other than bragging rights.
-Now, with points and a trophy on the line, teams will be aiming to play their best starting XV’s as they try to secure the first every Nations Championship crown.
+Now, with points and a trophy on the line, teams will be aiming to play their best starting XV’s as they try to secure the first ever Nations Championship crown.

 Which side will secure the glory in 2026?
 Can South Africa and France come through on being the favourites by meeting in the final?